 Museum passes from the Library

-In addition to the wonderful activities at each branch, the library offers a program in which patrons can check out passes for 5 different locations around Lafayette–The Children’s Museum, Lafayette Science Museum, Vermilionville, The Alexandre Mouton House, and The Hilliard Art Museum.
+In addition to the wonderful activities at each branch, the library offers a program in which patrons can check out passes for 6 different locations around Lafayette–The Children’s Museum, Lafayette Science Museum, Vermilionville, The Alexandre Mouton House, The Hilliard Art Museum, and Acadiana Center for the Arts.
 These passes allow families free access to these museums.
 I recently checked out a pass for my own family of four to the Lafayette Children’s Museum and saved approximately $27.

 Summer Kids Flicks at The Grand Ambassador

 Every Tuesday and Wednesday at 10 am, The Grand Ambassador on Kaliste Saloom offers Summer Kids Flicks.
-For only $4 per person, both adults and kids can enjoy a movie, popcorn, and a small drink (this includes ICEEs).
-The Summer Kids Flick movie changes each week and goes through August 11th.
+For only $5 per person, both adults and kids can enjoy a movie, popcorn, and a small drink.
+The Summer Kids Flick movie changes each week.
 (Pro tip–there are booster seats located just outside the theatre door to help little kids see over the seats in front of them).
-Click here for a schedule of which movie is playing each week.

 Splash pads